-If in exceptional circumstances the DSL or DDSLs are not available, this should not delay appropriate action being taken.
+If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
-Share details of any actions you take with the DSL as soon as practically possible.
+Share details of any actions you take with the DSL as soon as practically possible and record on CPOMS.

 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' below).
-Share any action taken with the DSL as soon as possible.
+Share any action taken with the DSL as soon as possible and record on CPOMS.